xriss/timecake/readme.md

 See raspi directory for scripts to build an sd card image to run on a PI.
+Or check github releases for an sd card image you could just download.

-This PI is then used as a programmer for the pinetime connected to the GPIO pins.
+This PI is then used as a programmer for the pinetime connected to the GPIO pins and to a network so we can squirt code across remotely.

-To build code, which currently just flashes the screen backlight to prove something is hapening.
+To build code, which currently just flashes the screen backlight to prove something is running.

 1. `./apts.sh`